My question for you today is: How good are you at Trusting God in difficult times?

 I suppose you can see that my enjoyment of things is rather lacking due to these issues.

 I want you to know, that I haven’t listed the issues I have for your sympathy or attention in any way.

 I’m stating this is my life, and its something, I have to deal with, the best I can.

 We all have circumstances, situations, sickness, whatever the case may be, that may get the best of us sometimes.
-These are the things that make it difficult to trusting God in difficult times.
+These are the things that make it difficult to trust God in difficult times.

 We’re gonna have those “woes me” moments.

 I had one myself about a week ago.

 I had two appointments back to back, with no good news from either one.

 By the time I left the second one, I was so discouraged, I was trying to drive home, as the tears were clouding my vision.